Paradise Lost (Symphony X album): Release

 At one point it was announced that the album would be released in late 2006, but the date was pushed back several times before its final release date of June 26, 2007.
 On May 12, 2007, "Serpent's Kiss" was made available on the band's Myspace profile.
 MP3 samples of other tracks from the album were also made available on German record label SPV's website.
 In addition to the standard jewel case edition, the album was released in two other formats: a special edition with Digipak packaging, which includes a DVD containing 5.1 audio and music videos for "Serpent's Kiss" and "Set the World on Fire"; secondly, a limited edition including a DVD of footage shot by the band throughout its history (a first for the band), available exclusively in f.y.e. stores.
-When pre-ordered at Newbury Comics, the first 500 copies received a signed CD booklet.
+The first 500 copies pre-ordered from New England-based music retailer Newbury Comics included a signed CD booklet.